apiato/apiato/app/Containers/Documentation/ApiDocJs/shared/header.template.md

 ### Caching

-Some endpoints stores their response data in memory (caching) after querying them for the first time, to speed up the response time.
+Some endpoints store their response data in memory (caching) after querying them for the first time, to speed up the response time.
 The `?skipCache=` parameter can be used to force skip loading the response data from the server cache and instead get a fresh data from the database upon the request.

 **Usage:**